 Professional Experience in Speech Pathology

-Clinical education refers to that part of the Bachelor of Speech Pathology that directly equips the student with the requisite skills and experience to work as speech pathologists at the level of competent beginning practitioners.
+Clinical education refers to that part of the Bachelor of Speech Pathology (Honours) that directly equips the student with the requisite skills and experience to work as speech pathologists at the level of competent beginning practitioners.
 Academic courses provide the essential theoretical background to the understanding of clinical assessment, diagnosis, treatment and management, while the clinical education courses provide the opportunity for students to demonstrate the integration of the relevant knowledge, skills and attitudes required for working as a speech pathologist.

 Clinical Program Objectives